LINEAGE® Martial Arts Trademark: History, Rights, and Brand Protection

 Trademark Classes Do Not Limit Protection

-Professional sports teams and universities operate under the same principle.
+Professional sports teams and universities operate under this same principle: trademark protection for services extends to closely related merchandise sold under the same brand.

 “™” Does Not Create Rights